-As composer and music director of the Little Theatre in the Haymarket Arnold composed over 60 stage works over a twenty-year period as well as incidental music, overtures and and insertion arias for other composer’s works.
+Arnold resumed his professional association with the patent theatres when, in 1777, he was engaged by George Colman, the elder as composer and music director of the Little Theatre in the Haymarket.
+He composed over 60 stage works over the next twenty years, some with impressive overtures, such as those for The Castle of Andalusia (1782) and Turk and No Turk (1785), as well as incidental music, overtures and and insertion arias for other composer's works.

 From the mid 1780s Arnold was in a position to combine his summer directorship of the Little Theatre with several other posts in London, such as organist and composer to the Chapel Royal (from 1783) and organist to Westminster Abbey (from 1793).
 In 1789 he became conductor of the Academy of Ancient Music and in 1790 founded the Graduates Meeting, a society of academic musicians which included Haydn among its associates.
 From 1786 Arnold was dedicated to editing a complete Handel edition, 180 parts of which were completed.
 Arnold was buried in Westminster Abbey.